ripple/ripple-rest/docs/REF.md

     }]
 }
 ```
-+ `tx_result` will be `tesSUCCESS` if the transaction was successfully processed.
++ `tx_result` will be `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
 If it was unsuccessful but a transaction fee was claimed the code will start with `tec`.
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).
-+ `tx_timestamp` is the UNIX timestamp for when the transaction was validated
++ `tx_timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
 + `tx_timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always UTC as denoted by the suffix "Z"
 + `tx_fee` is the network transaction fee charged for processing the transaction.
-For more information on fees, see the [Ripple Wiki](https://ripple.com/wiki/Transaction_fees).
-In the standard Ripple transaction format fees are expressed in drops, or millionths of an XRP, but for clarity the new formats introduced by this API always use the full XRP unit.
+For more information on fees, see the [Ripple Wiki](https://ripple.com/wiki/Transaction_fees), but note that the amount here is [NOT expressed in XRP drops](#no-xrp-drops)
 + `tx_src_bals_dec` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `src_address` caused by the payment.
 Note that this includes the `tx_fee`
 + `tx_dst_bals_inc` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `dst_address` caused by the payment